mikolajroszak/qsp-protocol-node/doc/node-operator.md

 1. Navigate to [Protocol UI](https://protocol.quantstamp.com) and check whether the version has been upgraded in the `QSP Nodes` Panel.

 ## Reaching out for help
-When you've encountered issues following the guide, please browse open/closed issues to see if others have experienced the same problem.
+When you've encountered issues following this guide, please browse open/closed issues to see if others have experienced the same problem.
 Navigate to [Issues](https://github.com/quantstamp/qsp-protocol-node/issues) to check them out.

 If you couldn't find issues related to your problem, feel free to reach out, we would gladly help!
 To help us assist you better, we would suggest to open up a GitHub issue for the following reasons:

-1. Get faster response: The technical team will get notified if you opened up a GitHub issue and would be able to get back to you much sooner!
+1. Get faster response: the technical team is notified when you open a GitHub issue and will get back to you as soon as possible!

-2. Better Guidance: To help troubleshoot your problem, we would need you to provide some information and logs from you.
-The format of GitHub issues would guide you to answer these questions and reduce the time for communication.
+2. Better Guidance: To help troubleshoot your problem, we need some context and logs output from your node.
+When opening an issue on GitHub, you will be given guidance on how to provide the team with enough information for them to attempt to solve your issue.